-Oklahoma generally has no laws requiring the disarming of prohibited persons.
-Oklahoma does require law enforcement to remove any weapon or instrument – including a firearm – when an officer has probable cause to believe the weapon or instrument has been used to commit an act of domestic abuse, but only if the abuser is simultaneously arrested.1
+Oklahoma generally has no laws requiring the disarming of people who have become prohibited from possessing firearms.
+Oklahoma does require law enforcement to remove any weapon or instrument – including a firearm – when an officer has probable cause to believe the weapon or instrument has been used to commit an act of domestic abuse, but only if the perpetrator is simultaneously arrested.1

 - Okla.
 Stat.
 Ann. tit.
 22, § 60.8(A).